External quantum fluctuations select measurement contexts: Context selection by the environment

-This example shows that the context selected in a single measurement setup may depend on quantum fluctuations in the environment.
-But what about the general case, where it is not possible to identify a complete orthogonal basis set $\{\hat{U}_x^\dagger \ket{a}_{S}\}$?
+This example shows {how it is possible that} the context selected in a single measurement setup {depends} on quantum fluctuations in the environment. {Note there will still be a non-trivial effect on the system from the fluctuations $\hat{U}_x$ even if the environmental state $\ket{\varphi_\text{init}}$ isn't a single $\ket{x}_E$, but a superposition of $\{\ket{x}_E\}$ (so long as we aren't in the special case where the weighted effect of the superposition of $\{\hat{U}_x\}$ applied to the system is equivalent to Identity).} But what about the general case, where it is not possible to identify a complete orthogonal basis set $\{\hat{U}_x^\dagger \ket{a}_{S}\}$?
 To understand this case, we need to consider possible correlations between the selection of an outcome in the system and the fluctuations of the environment.
 Since environmental fluctuations can introduce measurement errors, it is not possible to factorise the quantum fluctuation in $E$ and the measurement outcome in $S$.
 Instead, the joint measurement outcomes $\ket{m}_{ES}$ can be written as

 where the additional states $\ket{\sigma(m)}_{ES}$ represent the part of the joint outcome that is orthogonal to the initial conditions.
 The non-orthogonal states $\ket{\lambda(m)}_{S}$ of the POVM are now included in the formulation, since they depend on the specific form of the quantum fluctuations in the initial state.
 The remaining state components $\ket{\sigma(m)}_{ES}$ can have any form, but it must ensure the states $\ket{m}_{ES}$ are mutually orthogonal through